khantatyana/PWA-Online-Offline-Budget-Trackers/README.md

 [![Build Status](https://img.shields.io/badge/Project%20title-PWA--Online--Offline--Budget--Trackers-red)](https://img.shields.io/badge/Project%20title-PWA--Online--Offline--Budget--Trackers-red)

-GIVEN a user is on Budget Tracker Application without an internet connection WHEN the user inputs a withdrawal or deposit
-THEN that will be shown on the page, and added to their transaction history when their connection is back online.
+GIVEN a user is on Budget Tracker Application (PWA) without an internet connection (IndexedDB, Service Worker) WHEN the user inputs a withdrawal or deposit THEN that will be shown on the page, and added to their transaction history (MongoDB Atlas) when their connection is back online.

 [Heroku deployed App](https://floating-castle-47147.herokuapp.com/)